-The School of Digital Arts (SODA) is our response to, and an investment in, screen-based business and technologies.
-It will create a digital skills powerhouse that will host a diverse programme of degree apprenticeships, continuing professional development, work-based training, undergraduate and postgraduate courses and resources.
-It will build on the award-winning strengths of the Manchester School of Art, and bring together creative and craft disciplines, technical and scientific skills, industry partnerships and global research to train the next generation of talent, who will ensure that the UK continues to compete on an international scale.
+Building off the institution’s overarching ambition, the Manchester School of Art continues to push the boundaries of developments across the arts and creative industries.
+Based in the heart of Manchester, with close links with the growing creative and digital sector.
+The School is a pioneer in experimentation and creative learning and is now in the process of redesigning its Media provision in order to respond to industry needs.
+The School of Digital Arts is Manchester Metropolitan’s response to and an investment in screen-based business and technologies.
+It will create a digital skills powerhouse that will host a diverse programme of degree apprenticeships, Continuing Professional Development, work-based training, undergraduate and postgraduate courses and resources.
+It will build on the award winning strengths of the Manchester School of Art, and bring together creative and craft disciplines, technical and scientific skills, industry partnerships and global research to train the next generation of talent, who will ensure that the UK continues to compete on an international scale.

-Due to open in 2021, our new purpose-built £35m School will work closely with key cultural and industry partners including: Red Productions, BBC, ITV and HOME to ensure that Greater Manchester has the skills base needed to support its continued growth as a centre of cultural capital and creative innovation.
+Manchester is a globally recognised centre for broadcast TV, film, radio, digital media and IT.
+The city is renowned for initiatives such as the Manchester International Festival.
+The new School will work closely with key cultural and industry partners including: Red Productions, BBC, ITV and HOME to ensure that Greater Manchester has the skills base needed to support its continued growth as a centre of cultural capital and creative innovation.
 It is estimated that the School could generate an annual boost of £13 million for the local economy.
-SODA has been awarded £14.9m of Government funding through the Greater Manchester Combined Authority - which has been matched by the University.
+The School has been awarded 14.9 million of Government funding, through the Greater Manchester Combined Authority, matched by Manchester Metropolitan.

 Manchester Metropolitan University is committed to supporting the rights, responsibilities, dignity, health and wellbeing of staff and students through our commitment to equality, diversity and inclusion.